 You don't need greenhouses or solar panels for sustainable living.
 You can take earth-conscious steps towards making your apartment an eco-friendly zone.
 In this article, we will explore the benefits of eco-friendly apartment living as well as tips and ideas that will help you create an eco-friendly apartment.

-Several benefits come with eco-friendly apartment living.
+Several benefits come with sustainable apartment living.
 Beyond saving the planet, living sustainably can save money and help you live healthier and happier:

 What’s better than saving money while protecting your environment?
 A sustainable lifestyle means you can conserve energy by reducing electricity use, conserving water, and using recycled products.
 You could even grow your own food.
-This means you spend less on basic amenities while living in an environmentally friendly apartment.
+Reducing energy consumption means you spend less on basic amenities while living in an environmentally friendly apartment.

 According to research, exposure to toxic gas can be harmful to our health and increase the risk of respiratory and cardiovascular diseases1.
 An eco-friendly lifestyle is a great way to improve your health and become a happier version of yourself.